zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 "You should be close to many news, law-holders, good and defending friends,

-Knowing the interests should be removed from suspicion, and should be like a rhino horn alone."
+Knowing the interests should be removed from suspicion, and should be like a rhinoceros horn alone."

 145. in the world of entertainment, joy and desire and pleasure, do not decorate after becoming an expectation,

-The decorative state has been separated, the real language, should be like a rhino horn alone.
+The decorative state has been separated, the real language, should be like a rhinoceros horn alone.

 "Entertainment, joy and pleasure in the world": "Entertainment": There are two kinds of entertainment: physical entertainment and speech entertainment...